 Frequently Asked Questions before Bariatric Surgery

 Bariatric surgery is a broad term encompassing many abdominal operations for treating obesity.
-Little Company of Mary's Bariatric Surgery Center offers patients the Roux-en-Y Gastric Bypass and lap banding procedures to treat severe obesity.
+Little Company of Mary's Bariatric Surgery Center offers patients the Roux-en-Y Gastric Bypass and vertical sleeve gastrectomy to treat severe obesity.
 These laparoscopic procedures reduce the capacity of the stomach.
 In the gastric bypass, food then passes directly from a pouch into the small intestine.
 Many patients lose 60-80 percent of their excess weight within 24 months after surgery.

 To be considered for gastric bypass surgery at Little Company of Mary you must: